Nexium, pellets and 10 mg 28 pcs

 Rarely: depression, agitation, confusion;

-very rarely: hallucinations, aggressive behavior.
+Very rare: hallucinations, aggressive behavior.

-Frequently: abdominal pain, constipation, diarrhea, flatulence, nausea/vomiting;
+Common: abdominal pain, constipation, diarrhea, flatulence, nausea/vomiting;

-Infrequent: dry mouth;
+Uncommon: dry mouth;

 Rarely: stomatitis, gastrointestinal candidiasis;

-Very frequently: microscopic colitis.
+Very rare: microscopic colitis.

-Hepatic and biliary tract disorders
+From the liver and biliary tract

-Infrequent: increased activity of “liver” enzymes;
+Uncommon: increased activity of liver enzymes;

 Rarely: hepatitis (with or without jaundice);

-Gender and mammary gland Very rare: gynecomastia.
+Genital and breast disorders Very rare: gynecomastia.

-Blood and lymphatic system Rarely: leukopenia, thrombocytopenia;
+From the blood and lymphatic system Rarely: leukopenia, thrombocytopenia;

-very rare: agranulocytosis, pancytopenia.
+Very rare: agranulocytosis, pancytopenia.

-An immune system side
+From the immune system

-Breathing system, chest and mediastinum Rarely: bronchospasm.
+From the respiratory system, chest and mediastinal organs.
+Rarely: bronchospasm.

-Visual organ Rarely: blurred vision.
+From the side of the organ of vision Rarely: blurred vision.

-Metabolism and nutrition Infrequent: peripheral edema;
+Metabolism and nutrition: Uncommon: peripheral edema; Rarely: hyponatremia;

 General disorders